ZachMontgomery/PolyFits/README.md

 This module contains functions to calculate and use the polynomial coefficients for an arbitrary order polynomial curve fit to a dataset with an arbitrary number of independent variables.

 ## Documentation
-Documentation can be found at
+Documentation can be found at the readthedocs page, [here](https://polyfits.readthedocs.io/en/latest/).

 ## Support
 For bugs, create a new issue on the Github repo.